 CV and Cover Letter Advice

-Following a successful series of career advice webinars the team at jobs.ac.uk are hosting a CV Advice webinar.
-Join our panelists as they discuss CV advice and tips for how to effectively write a CV for different job types.
-Watch the webinar now to hear from the following participants: Elizabeth Wilkinson,…>
+Following a successful series of career advice webinars the team at jobs.ac.uk hosted a CV Advice webinar.
+Listen to our panellists as they discuss CV advice and tips for how to effectively write a CV for different job types.

 ‘Be prepared’ is a good motto for life in general and is certainly relevant to our employment situation and prospects.
 One day you might feel settled in a job, seeing a good career trajectory ahead, whether employed or self-employed.
 Then the next day sudden change occurs, taking all that away…>

 An applicant tracking system (ATS) is the gatekeeping software that employers and recruiters often use to help them shortlist candidates.
 It has other purposes, but this ability to organise and rank applications means you, as a candidate, need to know how it works.
 Armed with this information, you can then…>